 If you like what I’m doing here you could really help encourage more content with a share on any social media platform.

 Want to keep updated with the blog?
-You can subscribe in the sidebar by email or RSS
+You can subscribe by email or RSS